Ronald Ryan: Defence's case

-Opas in defending Ryan put a lot of pressure on a warder who made conflicting statements, Paterson had made several mutually contradictory statements to police about what he saw, heard and did on that day.
+Opas in defending Ryan put a lot of pressure on a warder who made conflicting statements.
+Paterson had made several mutually contradictory statements to police about what he saw, heard and did on that day.
 In his first statement given to Detective Sergeant Carton on 19 December 1965 Paterson said; "I did not hear a shot fired other than the one I fired."
 In a second statement given to Senior Detective Morrison on 12 January 1966 Paterson said, "Just as I turned into the entrance to the garden I heard a shot."
 In a third statement on 3 February 1966 Paterson said, "I ran back inside and asked for a gun, I went to the main gate and I received a gun and ran back outside, as I was running on to the lawn I heard the crack of a shot."
 Paterson changed his story, too, about who was in the line of fire when he aimed his rifle.
 In his first statement Paterson said, "I sighted my rifle at Ryan and was about to fire when a woman walked into the line of fire and I lifted my rifle."
 In his second statement Paterson said, "I took aim at Ryan but two prison officers were in the line of fire so I dropped my rifle again."
 In his third statement Paterson said, "I took aim at Ryan and I found out I had to fire between two prison officers to get Ryan, so I lowered my gun again."

-Ryan testified that he kept his rifle to prove his innocence in the event of recapture, as he knew that forensic microscopic markings on the spent bullet would prove that it was not fired from his rifle.
+Ryan testified that he kept the rifle to prove his innocence in the event of capture, as he knew that microscopic markings on the bullet would prove that it was not fired from his rifle.

 Despite extensive search by police, neither the fatal bullet nor the spent cartridge were ever found.
-Although all prison-authorised rifles were the same M1 carbine type, scientific forensic testing of the bullet would have proven which rifle fired the fatal shot – every rifle leaves a microscopic "unique marker" on the fired bullet as it travels through the barrel of the rifle.
+Although all prison-authorised rifles were the same M1 carbine type, scientific testing would have proven which rifle fired the fatal shot as a microscopic "unique marker" is left on a bullet as it travels through the barrel.